 altogether due to the fact that the prosecutor will see that the defense

 is serious about obtaining the most favorable possible disposition to

 the case and is ready to fight to beat the charges.
 Whether or not your

 own case goes all the way to trial or is resolved in a favorable plea

-bargain, the team of board-certified Long Beach criminal defense lawyers
+bargain, this team of Long Beach criminal defense lawyers will do everything

 How Thorough Preparation Can Defeat Criminal Charges

 One of the most effective ways to achieve the best possible resolution

 of a case is to let the prosecution know up front that the defense is